DSXiangLi/DecryptPrompt/README.md

   - HELPSTEER: Multi-attribute Helpfulness Dataset for STEERLM
   - Recursive Introspection: Teaching Language Model Agents How to Self-Improve
   - Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization
+  - DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models
+  - GLoRe: When, Where, and How to Improve LLM Reasoning via Global and Local Refinements
 - RL探究
   - UNDERSTANDING THE EFFECTS OF RLHF ON LLM GENERALISATION AND DIVERSITY
   - A LONG WAY TO GO: INVESTIGATING LENGTH CORRELATIONS IN RLHF